 The Manage User settings allows you to set up and control what users have access to in the business as well as the type of access and permissions.

-To access Manage Users, go to Payroll Settings > Manage Users (under the Business Management list).
+To access Manage Users, go to Business > Payroll Settings > Manage Users (under the Business Management list).
+Alternatively (and for QBO users), go to Payroll Settings > Manage Users (under the Business Management list).

 Add a New User